Goal-guided Generative Prompt Injection Attack on Large Language Models: Ablation Study

 \subsection{Transferability}

 We use the adversarial examples generated by model A to attack model B, thereby obtaining the transferability \cite{zhou2023mathattack} of the attack on model A. The attack success rate obtained on model B can, to some extent, demonstrate the transferability of the attack on model A. We list the ASR values of the offensive and defensive pairs of LLM into a correlation matrix, as shown in Fig. \ref{fig:transferability}.
 It can be found that the ChatGPT-4-Turbo attack model has the strongest transferability, while Llama-2-7b has the weakest defensive ability.
-Obviously, this is because ChatGPT-4-Turbo is the strongest LLMs model among them, while Llama-2-7b is the weakest model.
+ChatGPT-4-Turbo is the strongest LLM model, while Llama-2-7b is the weakest model.
 This can be found in the results in Tab. \ref{tab:main-results}.